logzio/logz-docs/_source/user-guide/cloud-siem/siem-highlights.md

 Threats are tagged by their level of severity as indicated by the confidence of the source, to help reduce false-positives and to promote response to higher-risk threats.

+### Manage security events

+Monitor the triggered security events, assign event handlers, and track the resolution process in [Cloud SIEM Event Management](/user-guide/cloud-siem/siem-event-management.html).

+### Create a shared Repository for security content

+Build a dedicated security library of the most useful dashboards, visualizations, saved searches, and private security feeds to share with all your Cloud SIEM accounts.

+Learn more about creating your own SIEM Repository account in [Manage the shared SIEM Repository](/user-guide/accounts/shared_repository.html).

 ### Dedicated support from security experts